 - Roadway Construction Permits (PW) – Improvements in the county right-of-way that will be maintained by the county; includes plans

-- Right-of-Way Requests (CP&P)- Boulder County, by state statue, regulates utility and other construction in the right-of-way to maintain access to utilities, ensure the integrity of roads, and to ensure safety and traffic flow.
+- Right-of-Way Requests (CP&P and PW)- Boulder County, by state statue, regulates utility and other construction in the right-of-way to maintain access to utilities, ensure the integrity of roads, and to ensure safety and traffic flow.
+Public determination of right-of-way is subject to review by CP&P.

 - Storm Drainage Criteria Manual (PW)- Ensures correct drainage in developed areas